Moe1211/moe1211/README.md

 I am a Full Stack Developer with a huge love for Dart, Flutter, Node.js, Everything API, Postgres,and System Architecture.
 Currently, **I'm open to work and employment opportunities**.

-I listening to music while working.
+I love listening to music while working.

 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 👯 I’m currently open for work and employment opportunities (remote and relocation)
-- 💬 Ask me about Dart, Flutter, PHP, Laravel, Node.js and API development.
+- 💬 Ask me about Dart, Flutter, Firebase, PostgreSQL, Node.js and API development.
 - 📫 I am just one mail away - [ibrahim.moe121 at gmail dot com]
 - 😄 Pronouns: He, Ninja & Moe 😄
 - :partying_face: Fun fact: I love to cook, I love to sing, I love to travel on my motorcycle.